jadbathore/stampy-php-cli/README.md

 		$this->TTY
     ->getStdOutTTY()
     ->write("hello");
-    // the method getStdErrTTY will right directly in your /dev/tty but not right it down
+    // the method getStdErrTTY will right directly in your /dev/tty but not write it down
     $err = $this->TTY->getStdErrTTY();
 		$err->write("abc");
 		$err->write("efg");